 When connecting the controller to the control panel to which the ABAX system controller is already connected, it is recommended that a higher address be set in the new controller than that in the controller already connected to the control panel.

-3.2.2 Controller connected to the VERSA / VERSA Plus / VERSA IP control panel
+4.2.2 Controller connected to the VERSA / VERSA Plus / VERSA IP control panel

 Set the switch 8 in ON position.
-The status of the other switches is irrelevant.
+Status of the switches 1-6 is irrelevant.